 Curved shapes are preferred over rectangular forms and similarly, forms angled upward or downward are perceived as threatening.

 The visual sense has the capacity to stimulate the other senses.

 The design of a building goes way beyond just the sense of vision and the other senses need to be given importance.

 Church Of Light

-- Though the overall approach to the design of the church may be minimalistic, the skilful placing of light and right usage of material makes it interesting and one of his best works.
+Though the overall approach to the design of the church may be minimalistic, the skillful placement of light and the right usage of the material makes it interesting and one of his best works.

 The Sense Of Hearing